BlakeFrei/campaign-learn.en/help/acs/communication-channels/email/a-b-testing.md

 ---
 title: A/B Testing
-description: This video explains how to configure and send an A/B test in Adobe Campaign Standard,testing the subject line .
+description: This video explains how to configure and send an A/B test in Adobe Campaign Standard,testing the subject line.
 feature: Email
 topics: Channels
 kt: 3907